stadiamaps/mkjsfiddle/README.md

 of these, they will all be extracted and concatenated with some newlines thrown in as breaks.

-If you would prefer to opt out of this behavior and just dump everything as-is into the HTML box, you can add `-htmlonly` to the language string (for a full string that looks something like `jsfiddle-html-htmlonly`).
+If you prefer to opt out of this behavior and just dump everything as-is into the HTML box, you can add `-htmlonly` to the language string (for a full string that looks something like `jsfiddle-html-htmlonly`).